TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 <!-- > TLDR: There is ample opportunity for cleverly leveraging high-level models when generating code for better performance, scalability and specialized synchronization. -->

-Many tools and libraries in software try to make the work of engineers easier, both to speed up development, but also to close the gap between IT and business.
+Many tools and libraries in software try to make the work of engineers easier: to speed up development, but also to close the gap between IT and business.
 These tools provide abstractions that focus on writing business logic.
 Within ING Bank this is no different.
-We use and create tools and abstractions that are closer to the business and abstract away implementation details: [Baker](https://medium.com/ing-blog/baker-a-microservice-orchestration-library-e2d162be3d71), [Cucumber](https://medium.com/ing-blog/cucumber-ing-making-it-part-of-the-agile-workflow-4b53926fbd6), [front-end libraries](https://medium.com/ing-blog/micro-front-end-architecture-rapid-development-in-a-startup-environment-10270dca1d5b) and [components](https://github.com/ing-bank/lion), [query creators](https://github.com/ing-bank/scruid), [cryptography primitives](https://github.com/ing-bank/zkkrypto), [security layers](https://github.com/ing-bank/rokku), our internal API SDK and a lot more.
+We use and create tools and abstractions that are closer to the business and abstract away implementation details: [Baker](https://medium.com/ing-blog/baker-a-microservice-orchestration-library-e2d162be3d71), [Cucumber](https://medium.com/ing-blog/cucumber-ing-making-it-part-of-the-agile-workflow-4b53926fbd6), [front-end libraries](https://medium.com/ing-blog/micro-front-end-architecture-rapid-development-in-a-startup-environment-10270dca1d5b) and [components](https://github.com/ing-bank/lion), [query creators](https://github.com/ing-bank/scruid), [cryptography primitives](https://github.com/ing-bank/zkkrypto), [security layers](https://github.com/ing-bank/rokku), our internal API SDK, and a lot more.

-The premise of this blog is not different.
+The premise of this blog is no different.
 We want to describe high-level business logic without being bothered by low-level implementation details.
 However, creating a performant implementation of said logic is non-trivial.
 This blog describes an approach on how this high-level domain knowledge encoded in a model can be used to optimize distributed transactions.
-This even gives us an advantage over general purpose transaction mechanism that can not depend on this extra domain knowledge and can be used for optimizing transactions between micro-services.
+This even gives us an advantage over general purpose transaction mechanisms that cannot depend on this extra domain knowledge and can be used for optimizing transactions between micro-services.

 <!-- This effectively splits up developers in two categories, tool users and tool developers. -->